pacific-hake/hake-assessment/README.md

 ## Prerequisites for 2020/2021

 * R version 4.0.2 "Taking Off Again", released June 22, 2020
-* Re-install the [tinytex](https://yihui.org/tinytex) package - If the directory `C:/Users/username/AppData/Roaming/TinyTex` exists, delete it before re-installing.
+* Install the [tinytex](https://yihui.org/tinytex) package - If the directory `C:/Users/username/AppData/Roaming/TinyTex` exists, delete it before re-installing.
 See https://github.com/pbs-assess/csasdown/wiki/LaTeX-installation-for-csasdown for more information.
 * Rscript.exe must be on your PATH if you want to use **Method 3 for building the document** (explained below).
 * The R package `r4ss`, on the `hake2020` branch: